itteerde/dndCampRotFM/README.md

 Hammer 10th 1495.
 The group travells north trying to track down the *heavy or armored* thieves.
 In the evening, when the group makes camp, Kythos tries to spend some more time tracking, and gets ambushed by `Gnolls`.
 The group runs towards the fight trying to save Kythos.

+The group saves Kythos, and Sol gets lost in the blizzard.
+After resting the group finds tracks and follows them to a **Duregar** fortress built into the mountain itself.
+Failing to enter they retreat, warn the locals, travel to Bryn Shander, and sell the `Potion of Invisibility`.

 # Ledger
 - Group owes: 0gp to: -.